-Our Impact
+Our impact

 We litigate cases to enforce and uphold the land use planning system.
 In coordination with local organizations that we serve through our affiliate program and our Cooperating Attorney Program, our staff attorneys also provide pro bono legal resources and representation to Oregonians in land use cases consistent with our mission.

-Status: Awaiting Record/Record Objections
+Status: Awaiting record

 Counsel: Andrew Mulkey on behalf of 1000 Friends of Oregon